jakejooyoung/tweetfeed-fedev/README.md

 ### What is this repository for? ###

-This is a front-end server for CryptoMedia
+This is a front-end development server.

 ### What are the tools used in this repo? ###